Gibsonodoka/Gibsonodoka/README.md

  <img alt="Image contains text (Gibson uwhetu Software developer)" src="Image contains text (Gibson uwhetu)">
 </picture>

-## A diligent and seasoned Software developer who is passionate about self‑learning and reading with over two years of hands‑on experience In building Scalable softwares
+## A diligent and seasoned Software developer who is passionate about self‑learning and reading with over two years of hands‑on experience In building Scalable softwares!

 ## ABOUT ME